sandorbx/image-alignment-metrics/README.md

 # image-alignment-metrics
- The script calculates Nomralized Mutual Information, Mean Squared Error and Cross Correlation between nrrd image stacks and a template.
+ The script calculates Normalized Mutual Information, Mean Squared Error and Cross Correlation between nrrd image stacks and a template.
  Results saved as a csv file in the image folder.